-TL;DR: Using the Google Analytics add-on for Google Sheets combined with this custom dashboard, you can easily analyze what’s causing organic traffic to decline.
+TL;DR: Using the Google Analytics add-on for Google Sheets combined with this custom SEO dashboard, you can easily analyze what’s causing organic traffic to decline.

 Have you ever logged into Google Analytics and noticed organic traffic trending downward over the past couple of weeks?
 It happens—we’ve all been there.